Open-EO/openeo-vue-components/README.md

 - `collapsed` (boolean|null): See the corresponding prop in [`SearchableList`](#searchablelist).
 - `heading` (string|null): Specifies the title of the component.
 If set to `null`, the title is hidden.
 Defaults to `Items`.
 - `loadAdditionalData` / `load-additional-data` (function|null): See the corresponding prop in [`SearchableList`](#searchablelist).
+- `federation` (object): The data of the `federation` property obtained from the capabilities.
+- `missing` (array): The identifiers of the federated back-ends that are not providing data for the list of items due to an issue.

 **Slots:**